ReidWilliams/made-notebook/README.md

 ## Made notebook

-For bread, garum, miso and the like
+For bread, garum, miso and the like.

+Theme is a customized version of PaperMod.